constancehermit/MindGarden/content/garden/a-workplace-in-which-you-need-excessive-courage-stifles-the-spirit.md

 ---
-title: A Workplace in which you need Excessive Courage Stifles the Spirit
+title: A Workplace in which you need Excessive Courage Stifles the Creative Spirit
 tags:
     - software development
     - compassion